albertlauncher/documentation/src/_docs/using.md

 To get up and running just run `albert` in terminal and press the hotkey (which is configured upon install) to start using it.
 When albert is running you can configure or quit the application via the tray icon.
 To make albert autostart checkout [Troubleshooting](/docs/faq).

 As you would expect from a launcher, the main use case is to type a query into an input box and finally to interact with some sort of results.
-Actually there is not much more Albert allows you to do - launching things.
+Actually there is not much more Albert allows you to do - triggering things.
 No more, no less.

 By pressing the hotkey the launcher is shown and the focused input line awaits a query.
 If you press <kbd>Esc</kbd> or the hotkey again or if the window looses focus, the window hides.
 The query entered in the input box is delegated to a set of plugins, which in turn return items that are somehow related to the query.